2.2. BASH commands#

 to let Vim know that you wish to type new text).

-Upside: you can’t accidentally add new text, which is actually quite useful when working with scripts.
+Upside: you can’t accidentally add new text, which is actually quite useful when working with coding and scripts.

 Vim does take some getting used to, but is ultimately a powerful text editor and usually comes pre-installed (e.g., when you remotely connect to a supercomputing cluster such as DelftBlue).